You’re on your Mac, MacBook Pro or Air and struggling to delete some files from your Toshiba external hard drive. So why won’t it work?

 5. Click on the ‘Empty’ button to completely delete the files from your Toshiba.

-Why Can’t I Delete Files From My Toshiba External Hard Drive On Mac?
+Why Can’t I Delete Files From My Toshiba External Hard Drive In NTFS On Mac?

-This stands for New Technology File System and it’s a file system format.
-A way the drive is laid out and how it writes its data to the drive.
+NTFS stands for New Technology File System and it’s a file system format.
+The way the drive is laid out and how it writes its data to the Toshiba drive.
 This file system format is perfectly read and writeable by a Windows PC.

 Apple reached a licensing agreement with Microsoft that allows Mac OS. – Your Mac operating system to read the files on a NTFS Toshiba external storage device.